Liability Insurance for Dietary Supplement and Nutraceutical Companies

 Premiums are generally rated based upon estimated annual gross sales.
 When representing the sales figure to carriers, it is better to be realistically conservative because most policies do not allow for return premium if the sales estimate in the policy is found to be less than the actual amount.
 If the sales estimate turns out to be higher, usually an additional premium is owed.
 The sales amount on the policy can sometimes be increased during the policy term.
 There have been instances when a company’s sales become far higher than the prior year’s estimate, and when this information is presented to the carrier prior to the policy renewal, as an inducement for the insured to renew with the same carrier, the underwriter can agree to waive the audit, resulting in large savings over what would have been owed.
 For smaller policies, insurance companies tend make the policy non-auditable, or they may waive the audit altogether if it is subject to audit according to the terms of the policy.

-Review Policy Terms Carefully
+Review Your Policy Terms Carefully

-The general liability policies underwritten by the few insurance companies that focus on insuring the dietary supplement industry must be reviewed carefully, as each one has its own ingredient exclusions, as one prime example, and other exclusionary language and different coverage enhancements.
-Dietary and herbal ingredient exclusions are ever-changing with insurance carriers that insure this industry, and there isn’t much consensus or disclosure of methodology behind the rationale for exclusion.
+The general liability policies underwritten by the few insurance companies that focus on insuring the dietary supplement industry must be reviewed carefully, as each one has its own ingredient exclusions, and other exclusionary language and different coverage enhancements.
+Dietary and herbal ingredient exclusions are ever-changing with insurance carriers that insure this industry, and there isn’t consensus or disclosure of methodology behind the rationale for exclusion.
 Some of them make no sense and are based on misperception, such as from bad press, and general lack of product knowledge.
-The ingredient exclusion should be reviewed each year to ensure that no ingredient is inadvertently uncovered, either as a single ingredient product or used within a formulation.
+The ingredient exclusion should be reviewed each year to ensure that no ingredient is uncovered, either as a single ingredient product or used within a formulation.
 If a product or products of an insured company contain any excluded ingredient, the underwriters are often willing to remove it with an amendment, known as an endorsement, to the policy so that there is coverage.
 Sometimes additional premium is charged to do so by increasing the rate or premium.
 Requesting such changes may need to be made each year prior to policy renewal.

 - Additional insured coverage for vendors and also trade show sponsors, landlords or lessors.
 These endorsements extend coverage to these respective entities and may be included within the policy at no additional premium.